Dinanath Batra: Opposition to sex education

 On 15 May 2007, acting on the advice of Batra, the Chief Minister of Madhya Pradesh Shivraj Singh Chouhan removed sex education from the state curriculum on the grounds that it offended Indian values.
 Batra suggested that yoga be added to the curriculum instead of sex education.
-This view was criticised by S. Anandhi, a scholar of gender issues, who wrote that sex-education was aimed at combating child sexual abuse, and controlling the spread of HIV/AIDS by encouraging safe sexual practices.
+This view was criticised by S. Anandhi, a scholar of gender issues, who wrote that sexeducation was aimed at combating child sexual abuse, and controlling the spread of HIV/AIDS by encouraging safe sexual practices.
 She also stated that fundamentalist organisations were attempting to repress sexuality.
 Later that year, Batra wrote a letter on behalf of the Shiksha Bachao Andolan Samiti, which stated that parents can possibly book instructors on the charge of "outraging the modesty of a woman or dishonouring a person."

 Petition against Ramanujan's essay

 In 2008, Batra petitioned the Delhi High Court on behalf of Shiksha Bachao Andolan Samiti, seeking the removal of A.K.
 Ramanujan's essay, Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation, from the Delhi University's history syllabus.
 The essay discusses the many texts and presentations of the Ramayana that appear across the globe.
 In response to the petition, the university set up a committee of experts to study the essay.
 The committee found nothing controversial about the work, and this sentiment was echoed by outside scholars.
 However, the university's academic council decided to remove the essay from the syllabus, in a move that was widely criticised by scholars, but welcomed by a narrow section academics in Shiksha Bachao Andolan Samiti.